 After cross-reference NYS Department of Motor Vehicles, open data I’ve learned the violation is the most commonly cited section of law pertaining to motorist-pedestrian interaction.
 What drove me to learn these facts was my certainty that two police officers had overreached; a lack of integrity of a few officers that unfortunately might cast an untrue negative perception of most officers.

 Right-of-way rules are based on common sense, and safety and yes, courtesy.
 I felt certain of what constitutes a “failure to yield” and I also felt uneasy with the entire interaction between officers’ who pull over me over.

-Understand that the results of these types of traffic cases generally boils down to who the judge believes; with me, as the driver having a high burden to overcome.
+Understand that the results of these types of traffic cases generally boiled down to who the judge believes; with me as the driver having a high burden to overcome.

 Hidden Dash Cam Capture: 6/5/017 5:40PM – 5:40-5:43PM

-On 5:34 PM and 10 second mark, notice there no guy at the intersection.
+On 5:34 PM and 10-second mark, notice there no guy at the intersection.
 There’s a lady present but her feet are not on crosswalk.
-Person is 2-7 feet from the curb as I turn onto the 5th lane.
+The person is 2-7 feet from the curb as I turn onto the 5th lane.

-At 5:44 PM and 52 second mark, officers turn on headlights.
-I start to pull over 3 seconds after, at 5:44 PM and 55 second mark.
-Officers pulled me over two blocks from where “so-called” violation was witnessed.
-And, with Right-hand turn being at 5:42 PM and 11 second mark, a full 2 minutes 11 seconds later.
+At 5:44 PM and 52-second mark, officers turn on headlights.
+I start to pull over 3 seconds after, at 5:44 PM and 55-second mark.
+Officers pulled me over two blocks from where the “so-called” violation was witnessed.
+And, with Right-hand turn being at 5:42 PM and 11-second mark, a full 2 minutes 11 seconds later.